The Masters of Food

 Hildebrandt's is a charming a 19th century Augusta grocery store that makes tall sandwiches and carries many hard-to-find candies, sodas, and nick-nacks.

-Huge layer cakes rule at Boll Weevil, a stylish cafe by Augusta's waterfront where fine southern fare shares menu space with modern salad, soup & sandwiches.
+Huge layer cakes rule at Boll Weevil, a jolly cafe by Augusta's waterfront where fine southern fare shares menu space with modern salad, soup & sandwiches.